hanyun2019/ubiquitous-barnacle/README.md

-# ubiquitous-barnacle
+# LLM Generates Game Prototype
-This project demonstrates how large language models (LLMs) can generate prototype code.
+This project demonstrates how large language models (LLMs) can generate prototype code for a game.